 Become active yourself in the Executive Board, Project Management or Supervisory Board!
 The SG is always looking for support in its team of Executive Board, PM and Supervisory Board.
 If there is a specific need, we send out job advertisements by e-mail, but we are also happy to accept your application here on your own initiative.

 Talk to us!
 In addition, if you have ideas, questions or problems in your degree programme, in your faculty or at the university in general, get in touch with us.
 We’ll be happy to listen to you and see where your concerns can best be addressed.
-You can reach us by email, phone or in person in room 1.206.
+You can reach us by email, phone or in person in the rooms E4-E9 in the main building.